 - This takes effect immediately and expires on Dec.
 31, 2022.

-Recognizing these uncertain times, and in support of general travel concerns, a one-time exception to the university vacation policy has been made.
-Vacation balances will not be reset on October 15, 2020, as would normally occur, for those with a balance that exceeds the established maximum.
-Employees will be permitted to carry over vacation accrual balances that are over the maximum established in university policy.
-The reset process will run, as scheduled, on October 15, 2021.
-However, vacation buy-outs at the end of employment will not exceed the maximum payouts under regular policy.
+Recognizing these uncertain times, and in support of general travel concerns, a one-time exception to the university vacation policy was made in 2020.
+Vacation balances were not reset on October 15, 2020, as would normally occur, for those with a balance that exceeds the established maximum.
+Employees were permitted to carry over vacation accrual balances that were over the maximum established in university policy.
+Effective this year, and moving forward, the vacation maximum reset date will be December 31, 2021.

 *Also applies to academic employees who accrue vacation and HAP